Assessment and reporting

 In October, when parents meet with the class teacher, a range of assessments conducted during the first 4-6 weeks of school is shared and explained.
 The teacher and parent work collaboratively to set goals for the next period of the year.
 Each grade has agreed to a series of classroom-based assessments and observations that form the basis for teachers' decisions regarding instruction and ongoing goals.

 Parent conferences/report cards

-Parent conferences are scheduled for all parents in late October and again in January.
+Parent conferences are scheduled for all parents in late October and again in February.
 During these conferences, social-emotional development is discussed, as well as the child's academic progress.
-In the spring, student-led portfolio conferences are held.
+In the spring, student-led conferences are held.
 In addition, report cards are written in January and June.
 These report on both the student’s social-emotional and academic progress over the course of each semester.
 January report cards are followed up with a conference, and June report cards are accompanied by narrative comments by both classroom teachers and specialists.
 Parents who would like to discuss their children's academic or social progress with any of their teachers are welcome to do so by making an appointment.
 When a specific need arises, teachers may request conferences with parents at other times during the school year.

 Lower school students document their work in both physical and digital forms.
 From time to time, teachers help children select pieces, which reflect significant learning moments, challenges, areas in which to improve, or learning of which they are proud.
 Usually a small reflection is written or dictated by the student, indicating the reason for a selection.
 During student-led conferences, children share their reflections of their progress over the course of the year.
 Students take a leadership role in this conference, which encourages increased responsibility for their own learning.